codeidoscope/aguafresca/README.md

 Pick your weapon and let's get started!

-In order to enjoy all the features it offers, I recommend you add the files in [this folder](https://drive.google.com/file/d/1Mwj8RdqFh2zgtP9DtBGt4bkZLIYCgb_u/view?usp=sharing) to the `/public` folder.
+In order to enjoy all the features it offers, I recommend you add the files in [this folder](https://drive.google.com/open?id=1hiuCHiDQaZyQjT8GH5H7BWR6eGFaA06K) to the `/public` folder.
 There are different image types: JPEG (large and small), GIF, PNG; a large and a small MP4 video files; a large and a small PDF files; and some light text files.

 (These were to big to be hosted on Github, hence the separate download).

 Once you have managed to copy the repository onto your local machine, make sure that you are using the correct versions of Java and Gradle, and run the following:
 - `./gradlew jar` - to package the file
 - `./gradlew build` - to assemble and test the project
-- `java -jar build/libs/aguafresca-1.0-SNAPSHOT.jar --port <port number> --directory <directory path>` - Run this in your terminal window, and pick a port number and a path (or don't, it should still work if you don't add the `--port` and `--directory` arguments).
+- `java -jar build/libs/aguafresca-1.0-SNAPSHOT.jar --port 8080 --directory ./public` - Run this in
+your terminal window.
+Feel free to use another port or another directory, or not give any arguments.

+Head over to "Using it" to play around with it.

 ### Running the tests
 In order to run the tests, you can either use Gradle from the CLI, or configure IntelliJ to run the tests for you in the